clearmatics/asset-token/docs/IERC777Recipient.md

 # Functions
 ## [🔗](/interfaces/IERC777Recipient.sol#L16) `tokensReceived(address operator, address from, address to, uint256 amount, bytes userData, bytes operatorData)`

-Called by an `ERC777` token contract whenever tokens are being moved or created into a account.
+Called by an `ERC777` token contract whenever tokens are being moved or created into an account.

 This call occurs after the contract state (i.e. balances) is updated and may revert to prevent transfer.